AmevinLS/ds-article-rag/docs/report.md

 ## 5. Areas for future improvements
+- **Paragraph lookaround at query time**.
+Apart from chunking the paragraphs before indexing, we can also prepend/append neighboring paragraphs to the one retrieved from the FAISS index.
+The process could look like as follows:
+    - Retrieve paragraph (with index `best_idx`) with highest similarity score to query
+    - Calculate similarities of the query to paragraphs in the range `[best_idx-k : best_idx+k]`
+    - Choose range of paragraphs with largest average (or any kind of weighted average) similarity to query
 - **Query reformulation**.
 Preprocess the user's query using an LLM to reformulate the query in a way that adds more context to achieve better retrieval results (e.g. "XGBoost" query might be too small and lacking specific information)
 - **Limit length of context passed to LLM**.
 Introduce this safeguard to avoid errors or limit processing time.
 This can be done by truncating the whole LLM input, or truncating each retrieved result, or extracting most important subparagraph section.
 - **Cache FAISS index to disk**